whittlem/pycryptobot/docs/DockerBotSetup.md

 `docker buildx use raspberrypi`

-build and push multiarch image to dockerhub (This takes a long time! :)
+build and push multiarch image to docker hub (This takes a long time! :)

 `docker buildx build --platform linux/armhf,linux/aarch64,linux/amd64 --tag mattwa/pycryptobot:beta --push --file Dockerfile .`

 ## Run the beta container

-Follow the steps above in the Basic confiuration section but modify the image: section of the docker-compose file to have the name that you tagged the image in the build step above.
+Follow the steps above in the Basic configuration section but modify the image: section of the docker-compose file to have the name that you tagged the image in the build step above.

 docker-compose.yml